alterNERDtive/EDDiscovery-wiki/Home.md

 8.2.X Released on 11 August 2017 is the newest version.

+* New!
+8.2.3 Adds a safe mode option.
+Hold down shift key and run EDD and a safe mode dialog will appear, which allows you to run without remembering window positions, without loading a theme, or to move your databases to another folder or drive.
 * UI major rework, tooltips, drop down menus etc optimised.
 * The Grid major tab added, allows any of the panels to be placed at any position on it
 * Grid Pop outs supported, allows you multiple pop outs of any set of arbitrary panels